 You’ll want to make sure the first few weeks of life with your new baby involves as much rest a possible – so I highly suggest making at least three weeks worth of freezer meals.

 Even if you’re the head chef in your home, you can guiltless-ly hand dinner duty off to someone else when it’s as easy as turning on the crockpot or the oven.

-Netflix (or at least have your favorite DVDs ready to go)
+Netflix or Disney + (or at least have your favorite DVDs ready to go)

 Even if you don’t currently have a TV watching addiction… I’m a workaholic.
 I LOVE what I do, I don’t make time to watch TV very often.
 (This is what I do, from home, so I can stay with my kids!)
 ItBut even I, during those first few weeks postpartum, love to sit on the couch and binge watch my favorite series or some funny movies wile cuddling + feeding my baby.
 I watched multiple movies after baby #2 was born, and I haven’t watched a whole movie in over a year!